Monthly Tech-Tip from Tony Hansen SignUp

 Lead glaze terra cotta for sale in Mexico

 This ware is used all over the city by street-side restaurants and food vendors.
 And routinely used in the house.
 It is all lead-glazed.
+That glaze does not craze and thus seals the otherwise porous surface against bacterial growth.
 They all know to handle it with care to minimize breakage.
 Surfaces and edges are rough, it is poorly finished but most people value the tradition enough to not even notice.
 Of course factory-made ware is much stronger and more functional, and cheaper.
-But at meals and occasions many seek opportunties to use this at the table.
+But at meals and occasions many seek opportunities to use this at the table and show it off to their friends.

 Lead bisilicate glaze crazing unexpectedly